PhD in Finance

 arkadiy-finance-16x9.jpg

-Finance is the branch of economics that deals with capital markets.
+Finance is the branch of economics that deals with capital markets and offers a broad range of sub-specializations.
 Possible specializations within finance include corporate finance, corporate control, asset pricing, portfolio theory, derivatives, market microstructure, behavioural finance, financial institutions, international finance, and valuation.

 Arkadiy Lenchak